-Why a dental student winning Miss Universe speaks volumes about a healthy smile
+Why a dental student winning Miss Universe back in 2016 speaks volumes about a healthy smile

 Not all of us put our teeth high in the must-do list of our beauty regime – but it really should be up there.